NairSiddharth/sWARm/README.md

 * Advanced defensive metrics including catcher framing contributions
 * Baserunning value calculations with caching optimization
-* Contextual adjustments for ballpark and era effects
+* Contextual adjustments for ballpark effects
-* Position value scaling based on defensive importance
+* Position value scaling based on their relative defensive importance (i.e. a shortstop will be weighted more than a first baseman due to the position being more difficult to play)

+- [ ] TODO: potentially add in catcher blocking
+- [ ] TODO - decrease effects of park factors, currently 1.5 reduce to maybe 1.2

 **Model Architecture:**

 * Ensemble approach using multiple algorithm types
 * Automatic model selection based on cross-validation performance
-* Feature engineering with 7-dimensional input (5 hitting + baserunning defense)
+* Feature engineering with 7-dimensional input for batters(5 hitting specific + baserunning, defense) and 5-dimensional input for pitchers
+  * Note - Hitting has features strikeouts, walks, average, onbase percentage, and slugging.
+Pitching has innings pitched, walks, strikeouts, homeruns given up, and earned runs average.
 * Neural network architecture with dropout regularization

+- [ ] TODO: add in more features for both hitters and pitchers, have data for it just need to make sure features aren't overlapping (i.e. are the base stats OR if an advanced stat, don't include an already included base stat) Potential features to add Hitters: intentional walks (how feared of a hitter you are in comparison to the avg. joe hitting in your spot), plate appearances.
+Get rid of walks because double counting with OBP. /Pitchers: TB, HBP

 **Validation Framework:**

-* Official fWAR/WARP accuracy standards (±1 WAR and ±1 WARP margins)
+* "Official" fWAR/WARP/bWAR accuracy standards (±1 WAR and ±1 WARP margins)
 * Cross-shaped region analysis for statistical significance
 * Quadrant-based error pattern identification
 * Separate evaluation for hitters and pitchers